DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

     * items [Alert](#alert)

 ### AlertProperties
-* AlertProperties `object`: The proprties of an alert.
+* AlertProperties `object`: The properties of an alert.
   * customEmailAddresses `array`: The custom email address for sending emails.
     * items `string`
   * locale `string`: The locale for the email notification.